-Figure 2: BGP Link-State Node Administrative Tag TLV
+Figure 1: BGP Link-State Node Administrative Tag TLV

-This new type of 'Node Admin Tag' TLVs can ONLY be added to the Node Attribute associated with the Node NLRI that originates the corresponding node administrative tags in IGP domain.
+This new type of 'Node Admin Tag' TLVs can ONLY be added to the Node Attribute associated with the Node NLRI that originates the corresponding node administrative tags in an IGP domain.

-All the node administrative tags with 'per-area' (or per-level) scope, originated by a single node in IGP domain SHALL be reoriginated in a single 'Node Admin Tag' TLV and inserted in the Node NLRI generated for the same node.
+All the node administrative tags with 'per-area' (or per-level) scope, originated by a single node in an IGP domain SHALL be reoriginated in a single 'Node Admin Tag' TLV and inserted in the Node NLRI generated for the same node.
 Similarly, all the node administrative tags with 'global' scope originated by the same node in IGP domain SHALL be re-originated in another 'Node Admin Tag' TLV and inserted in the same Node NLRI generated for the originating node.
-Multiple instances of a TLV may be generated by the BGP-1S router for a given node in the IGP domain.
+Multiple instances of a TLV may be generated by the BGP-LS router for a given node in the IGP domain.
 This MAY happen if the original node's link state advertisement carries more than 16383 node administrative groups and a single TLV does not provide sufficient space.
 As such multiple occurence of the 'Node Admin Tag' TLVs under a single BGP LS NLRI is cumulative.

 While copying node administrative tags from IGP link-state advertisements to corresponding BGP-LS advertisements, the said BGP-LS speaker MAY run all the node administrative flags through a locally configured policy that selects which ones should be exported and which ones not.
 And then the node administrative tag is copied to the BGP-LS advertisement if it is permitted to do so by the said policy.
+Definition of such a policy is outside the scope of this document.